UPDATES Sign up to receive periodic updates from the Mindset Scholars Network.

 Students from underrepresented or negatively stereotyped groups may worry about whether people like them are accepted by their peers and teachers

 Sometimes, students may question whether or not they belong in their classroom or school.
 These questions about belonging are most common among students from negatively stigmatized groups.
 These students are aware that they are underrepresented in a particular environment and recognize that negative stereotypes exist about their group.
-Claude Steele compares this to the feeling of being told there is a snake in your house.
+Claude Steele has compared this to the feeling of being told there is a snake in your house.
 It could be anywhere and it could harm you, but it also might not; regardless, you are constantly on the lookout.

 When students have questions about their belonging, they search for cues in their environment to signal whether or not they fit in and are valued by others at school.
 When things are going well in school, they feel like they do belong.
-But when they experience adversity, their sense of belonging decreases.
+But when they experience adversity, their sense of belonging can decrease.

 This vigilance to cues of whether or not they belong can become distracting and undermine performance.
 Cognitive resources that would otherwise be used to focus on learning are instead used to figure out if they belong.
-Because questions about belonging undermine performance and are more pervasive and persistent for students from underrepresented and stigmatized groups, they contribute to problematic achievement gaps.
+Because questions about belonging undermine performance and are more pervasive and persistent for students from underrepresented and stigmatized groups, they contribute to achievement gaps.

 What we’ve learned about how to alleviate questions about Belonging

 Programs that help reduce concerns about belonging have been particularly effective at reducing achievement gaps.
 In some of these programs, students read findings from a survey of more senior students.
-The findings that are presented show that everyone questions their belonging during academic transitions, but that these concerns lessen over time.
+The findings that are presented show that everyone questions their belonging during academic transitions, but that these concerns typically lessen over time.
 They also include quotes from more senior students that specifically address their worries, such as:

 “As excited as I was to come here, I must admit that part of me thought I had been accepted due to a stroke of luck, and that I would not measure up to the other students.
 Early on, I bombed a test.
 It was the worst grade I’d ever received, and I felt terrible and isolated.
 But then, I found out I wasn’t the only one.
 No one did well on that test.
 It was really hard—the professor was trying to set a high standard.
 He knew it’d be tough, but he knew that if we worked hard we could get to that level.
 It wasn’t for some time that I believed that I was up to par and could totally hold my own.
 But eventually I did, and this place started to feel more like home.
 Though I still have doubts about myself sometimes, I know they’re the kinds of things everybody feels on occasion.”